Latest issue

 Thank you for your support

-Global Action is proud to take bold action to find global solutions to end death and disease caused by tobacco, particularly combustible cigarettes.
-We are one of the only public health groups to embrace tobacco harm reduction as a means of meeting adults who smoke where they are, showing them empathy and respect in their individual cessation journeys, and helping them—if they cannot or will not quit—to reduce their risks of death or disease from combustible cigarettes.
+We are one of the only public health groups to embrace tobacco harm reduction as a means of meeting adults who smoke where they are, showing them empathy in their individual cessation journeys, and helping them—if they cannot or will not quit—to reduce their risks of death or disease from combustible cigarettes.

 Your support increases the impact our grantees’ work can have on this cause.
 Together, we can build a future where no one suffers from tobacco-related disease.